mikejoh/imagine/README.md

 ## Deploy in Kubernetes

-_I've deployed a small cluster using `kubeadm` on-top of KVM, see [this](https://github.com/mikejoh/k8s-on-kvm) repository on how i did that._
+_I'm kind of assuming that you've deployed a small cluster using `kubeadm`.
+I've done that on-top of KVM during development of this project, see [this](https://github.com/mikejoh/k8s-on-kvm) repository on how that was done._

 1. Deploy `imagine` using Helm, this deploys the latest released version of `imagine`: